 A better communication, coordination and exchange between research groups and a focus on trans-disciplinarity is one possible solution.
 The scientific network EIFEL-ROF will forge an interdisciplinary platform to coherently delineate the factors underlying individual differences in (pathological) anxiety through the study of fear conditioning, extinction and return of fear and bring together experts from different fields pursuing common goals.

-EIFEL-ROF will increase communication and coordination through tutorial/research guidelines papers, joint publication of review articles and meta-analyses, coordination of cross-laboratory replication tests and data pooling without additional funding.
-This will entail small steps from the individual research groups involved, while creating a giant leap forward in anxiety research.
+EIFEL-ROF will increase communication and coordination through tutorial/methods guidelines papers, joint publication of review articles and meta-analyses, coordination of cross-laboratory replication tests and data pooling.
+We will work on meta-research questions in the field of fear conditioning to ultimately improve the robustness of our methods.
+This will entail small steps from the individual research groups involved, while creating a giant leap forward in experimental research on fear and anxiety.
 This provides a major leap forward in the study of individual differences in anxiety (disorders) by pooling forces across a sufficient number of labs with a common focus but complementary expertise.